Ex-Presidents/SpawnPermissions/README.md

 ## Note

+SpawnPermissions works by overriding the default rocket /i and /v commands.

-This does override rocket item/vehicle blacklisting.
+Also, SpawnPermissions does override rocket item/vehicle blacklisting.
 However, it does work with the max spawn limit.

 ## Permissions